highercomve/vue-segment-tracker/README.md

 Vue.use(VueSegmentTracker, {
   key: SEGMENT_KEY, // pass your segment key
   mixinName: '$segment', // how the mixin is will be call, default: '$segment'
+  directiveName: 'segment', // how the mixin is will be call, default: 'segment'
   // optional options
   options: {
     // default segment options